Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

-In the beginning let us discuss the used in this study approximations: 1) the BCS approximation which is applicable when $T_c$ is much smaller than bandwidth of conduction band, and 2) the LCAO approximation for the electron band structure.
-Within these approximations an exact analytical formulae were derived long time ago and in order to explain the experimentally observed correlation, the corresponding equations are numerically solved.
+Let us first introduce the approximations used in this study: (1) the BCS approximation applicable when $T_c$ is much smaller than bandwidth of conduction band, and (2) the LCAO approximation for the electron band structure.
+Within these approximations exact analytical formulas are well-known and in order to explain the experimentally observed correlation, the corresponding equations are numerically solved.

 Comparing the results for the Kondo interaction with the results of the phonon model, see for example the recent study by Marsiglio~\cite{Marsiglio:18}, our \Eqref{lambdaBCS_} and \Fref{Fig:lmbTc_} are very similar to \cite[Eq.~(26), Fig.~1 and Fig.~4]{Marsiglio:18}.
-However, every model for cuprate superconductivity has its own parameters of the theory which are difficult to be calculated \textit{ab initio}.
+However, every model for cuprate superconductivity has its own intrinsic parameters that are difficult to calculate using \textit{ab initio}.
 For example, the $J_{sd}$ exchange constant and the electron phonon coupling constant.
-We are disappointed from the phonon model because it is unable to derive within $T_{c,\mathrm{max}}$ vs $t^\prime/t$ correlations and gap anisotropy but the game has not finished yet.
 According to Ayres, Katsnelson and Hussey~\cite{Ayres:22} the single band Hubbard model combined with density functional theory is the minimal model for studying the physics of cuprates.

-If a theory has parameters determined by a fit to an experiment, some dimensionless parameters in the equations have to be checked.
-In our case for applicability of the BCS approach we have to check whether $T_{c,\,\mathrm{max}}\ll E_\mathrm{C}$.

-There are many models for the CuO$_2$ superconductivity but why is the critical temperature in different cuprates so different?
-How to determine the parameters of these effective Hamiltonians?
-And how to derive microscopically the influence of the Cu4$s$ level on their parameters?
-Without incorporating the Cu4$s$ orbital, it is highly unlikely to obtain adequate description of electronic processes of high-$T_c$ cuprates despite such attempts continue up to nowadays~\cite{OMahony:22}.
-Superconducting phase transition is determined by the pairing interaction and if the position of the Cu4$s$ level has big influence on $T_{c,\,\mathrm{max}}$ this is a hint that the Cu4$s$ state is important ingredient of the pairing interaction, in our case \Eqref{Eq.Kondo}.
+When the parameters inherent to a theory are determined via a fit to experimental data, the approximations used to obtain the dimensionless parameters have to be verified.
+In our case for the applicability of the BCS approach, we have to verify whether $T_{c,\,\mathrm{max}}\ll E_\mathrm{C}$ holds.
+In general, there are numerous models intended to describe CuO$_2$ superconductivity.
+Thus, an important question naturally arises: \textit{How to determine the parameters of these effective Hamiltonians?} Moreover, how to derive microscopically the influence of the Cu4$s$ level on the relevant parameters?
+Without incorporating the Cu4$s$ orbital, it is highly unlikely to obtain adequate description of electronic processes in high-$T_c$ cuprates, let us note that such attempts are still being conducted nowadays~\cite{OMahony:22}.
+The superconducting phase transition is determined by the pairing interaction and if the position of the Cu4$s$ level has a large influence on $T_{c,\,\mathrm{max}}$ this is a hint that the Cu4$s$ state is crucial to the pairing interaction, in our case this is \Eqref{Eq.Kondo}.